 Last week I posted a teaser excerpt from The Paleo Approach about the importance of including probiotics (while the book is written from the perspective of autoimmune disease, the benefits of probiotics extend to all health conditions and human health in general).
 However, there are many people who don’t do well with fermented foods (reasons might include a yeast sensitivity, which is common in people with gluten intolerance, or a histamine sensitivity) or who just plain old don’t like them.
 So, it’s no surprise that that post prompted a series of questions about probiotic supplements.
 I have decided to share another excerpt from the book with you to help answer the question of probiotic supplements.

 I should probably mention that both of the specific brands of probiotics mentioned in this section are ones that I take myself (and chose after a great deal of research).
 I’ve been taking these for 4 or 5 months and really like both of them.
-I also heard Chris Kresser rave about Prescript-Assist in his most recent podcast (just in case you were looking for a second opinion!).
+I also heard Chris Kresser rave about Prescript-Assist (Prescript-Assist changed their formula in 2017.
+Due to lack of validation trials, I can no longer recommend this supplement.) in his most recent podcast (just in case you were looking for a second opinion!).

 This excerpt is from Chapter 8 (the supplements chapter).

 As mentioned in Chapter 6,different strains of probiotics confer different effects on your body.
 However, from the vast array of different probiotic bacteria (approximately 35,000 species), only a handful have been characterized.